 Old School Circuit Training

 The Training Station Gym practices the oldest form of circuit training.
-We bring together a group of individuals to exercise together although each does completely different exercises.
+We bring together a group of individuals to exercise simulataneously but each does a different exercise.
 We call it Athletic Circuit Training.

 We set up a circuit with stations for kettlebells, barbells, dumbbells, the TRX, tubes, a battle rope, a plyo box, the Air Assault bike, a sled, and medicine balls.
 One person is assigned to each station.
 When the instructor gives the command to start, each person does the number of repetitions that they can handle in 30 seconds.
 They all rest for 15 seconds and during that time each of them moves clockwise to the next station—as if they’re gradually moving around a track.
 Then the pattern repeats itself until each person returns to his first station.